Clayton Windmills: Setting and access

 The mills are accessible by road at the end of Mill Lane from the A273 road where it crosses the South Downs.
 There is free parking in the car park beside the mills.

-History of the mills
+History

 Duncton Mill

 Duncton Mill was built in 1765.
 It was owned by Viscount Montague and leased for 99 years.
 Duncton Mill was demolished in 1866, leaving the roundhouse to be used as a store.

-Duncton Mill description
+Description

-Duncton Mill was a post mill with a single storey roundhouse, four Common sails.
+Duncton Mill was a post mill with a single storey roundhouse, four common sails.
 It was winded by hand and had two pairs of millstones.
-The Head Wheel from Duncton Mill was used as the Brake Wheel in Jack when that mill was built.
+The head wheel from Duncton Mill was used as the brake wheel in Jack when that mill was built.